 If you have been charged with shoplifting in Texas, you may wonder what penalties you may face if convicted.
-Here is a guide to everything you need to know about shoplifting charges in Texas, and what defenses may be used to help you.
+Shoplifting may sound like a minor criminal offense but if your shoplifting case is not handled properly, it could affect your future as negatively as a felony conviction.
+Here is a guide to everything you need to know about shoplifting charges in Texas, and what criminal defenses may be used to help you.

 What the Texas Statutes Say about Shoplifting